viet34tqc/nextjs-dj-events/README.md

 This is an event website built with NextJS for frontend and use Strapi as the backend.
 In this project, I put a lot of comments in the code so that you can easily follow along.

+Link demo: <https://nextjs-dj-events.vercel.app/>.
+Feel free to play with it and let me know if there is any bug.

 ## Features

 - Authentication using JWT HttpOnly Cookies